MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/woodgrove-scenario.md

  The following procedure provides only the high-level steps for creating a new task in the Service Manager console.
 For the complete procedure for creating a new task, see [How to Create a Task](troubleshoot-with-tasks.md).

-### Create a task Create a new task
+### Create a new task

-To create a task, follow these steps:
+To create a new task, follow these steps:

 1. In the Service Manager console, specify the task name: **Start Active Directory Users and Computers**.
 2. Specify the target class: **Change Request**.